 - 4.1 Money in macroeconomics: Chapter 12 (self-tuition). - 4.2 Long-run aspects: The Sidrauski model (in continuous time).
-Is money superneutral?
-Friedman's zero-interest-rate rule: Chapter 13 (13.4 only cursory). - 4.3 A closer look at money.
+Are money superneutral?
+Friedman's zero-interest-rate rule: Chapter 13 (§ 4 cursory). - 4.3 A closer look at money.
 Seigniorage and hyperinflation.
 The monetary transmission mechanism in the short and the long run.
-Costs and benefits of inflation: Chapter 14, all cursory and self-tuition.
+Costs and benefits of inflation: Chapter 14 (self-tuition).